aifatelescope/datared/book/background-info.md

 ## Calibration (aka pre-reduction)

 The aim of image calibration (also known as image pre-reduction) is to remove all "artificial" or "instrumental" effects from the pixel values.
 Broadly speaking, these effects can be categorized as either multiplicative or additive.
-For example, dirt on the filter will have a multiplicative effect on the flux, as it will take away a fraction of the light of a source for certain pixels affected by this dirt.
-While the bias level is an example of an additive effect, that we want to subtract.
+For example, dirt on the filter will have a multiplicative effect on the flux, as it will take away a fraction of the light of a source for certain pixels.
+On the other hand, the bias level is an example of an additive effect, that we want to subtract.

 Image calibration attempts to cleanly separate and correct for these effects, ideally without adding any significant additional noise to the raw images.
-Details of an optimal pre-reduction will depend on the pecularities of the telescopes and instruments, but the basic procedure described in the following is often part of it.
+Details of an optimal pre-reduction will depend on the peculiarities of the telescopes and instruments, but the basic procedure described in the following is often part of it.

 It makes use of three "calibration frames": **bias** frames, **dark** frames, and **flat** frames.